KrishnenduDakshi2002/Data-structure-and-algorithm-practice-code/README.md

 # Data-structure-and-algorithm-practice-code
-This is a repo of practice code of data structure and algorithm
+repo of practice code of data structure and algorithm